Artificial Intelligence for Enhancing Data Quality, Standardization & Integration

 Data sources must go through an array of assessment, processing, and standardization steps before they can easily and accurately be used for analysis.
 While these activities are necessary even for structured survey data, they are even more extensive for nontraditional data sources such as administrative records, geospatial data, or sensor data.

-The Advisory Committee on Data for Evidence Building (ACDEB) and the 2022 CHIPS and Science Act provide authority and recommendations for developing a future National Secure Data Service (NSDS), which will support evidence-based decision-making through improving access and usability of federal, state, and local government data assets.
-This demonstration project is part of the National Secure Data Service roadmap for developing a future shared service that can promote the development of high-quality data.
-The National Secure Data Service Demonstration (NSDS-D) envisions a future shared service that can streamline data preparation activities for the federal statistical system and promote the development of high-quality data.
+The 2022 CHIPS and Science Act authorized a five-year demonstration project to explore the implementation of a future National Secure Data Service (NSDS), which will support evidence-based decision-making by improving the access and usability of federal, state, and local government data assets.
+This project is part of the National Secure Data Service roadmap for developing a future toolkit that looks to promote the development of high-quality data.
+This toolkit can potentially streamline data preparation activities for the federal statistical system and promote the development of high-quality data.

 Solution